Aviah/one-click-django-docs/command_line_aliases_ref.md

 And work with your own models, API etc from this shell.

-*Note: to work with Wing IDE Pro (recomended!), and the Wing IDE django integration, copy `manange.py` file to the site_repo directory, and create the wing project*.
+*Note: to work with Wing IDE Pro (recommended!), and the Wing IDE django integration, copy `manange.py` file to the site_repo directory, and create the wing project*.

 Manage.py actually runs the commands of `django-admin`, the django shell utility, .
 The `manage.py` script just adds the environment variable for the django project.
 When you need a django-admin command that does not depends on these environment variable, simply run `django-admin`.
 Most of the time, however, manage.py is more useful.